 - A crossed cheque is always safe to carry

 - In the event of any suspicious activity, the cheque payment can be stopped or blocked

 - Cheques can be post-dated

-- Cheques are safe because a payee might require to present a valid identity document that should match the information written on the cheque
+- Cheques are secure because a payee may be required to present a valid identity document that matches the information on the cheque

-- A drawer can transfer an even higher amount of money to a payee just through a single cheque
+- A drawer can transfer a larger sum of money to a payee with a single cheque

-- A cheque prevents the physical loss of hard cash
+- A cheque protects against the physical loss of hard cash

-- Cheques can be used as proof of identity
+- Cheques can be used as identification documents

 - Crossed cheques are traceable, thus, they cannot be used fraudulently